Order the E-book Bonuses Included BUY

 on the sanity thing because I was crazy with grief and anger.

-time in my life, in jail.
-I had a prescription bottle of pills in my jean
+there I sat, for the first time in my life, in jail.
+I had a prescription

-jacket.
+bottle of pills in my jean jacket.
 I was an emotional wreck.
-I emptied the entire bottle into my hand
+I emptied

-as I contemplated my situation.
+the entire bottle into my hand as I contemplated my situation.

 >.